WickedBrat/angular-hasura-boilerplate/basic/README.md

 $ npm start
 ```

-This starts the development server at port 4200 (localhost).
+This starts the development server at localhost:4200.

-### What does this boilerplate contain ?
+### About this boilerplate

-This boilerplate is built on top of the `hello-world` boilerplate so the initial `ApolloClient` setup is already done!
+This boilerplate is build upon the `hello-world` boilerplate which contained the basic set up for the Apollo Client.

-This boilerplate aims to help you with writing your **query/mutation/subscription** operations and how to perform them.

-The App is a simple **todo** application with a basic authentication system which works as follows:

-- user enter their name, the name is parallely checked for it's availability, if available a **green** tick is shown.
-- if a **green** tick is not shown, which means the user already exits, therefore a login button is shown instead and the user is forwarded to their respective dashboard.
-- The user can then `add todos`, `mark them completed` and `delete todos`.

-Below shown are some code snippets of the **query/mutation/subscription** used in the following app :
+In this boilerplate we'll be getting around the basic operations which can be performed on a table.
+Operations like **query** **mutation** and **subscription** will be used in this example.

+We'll be using a deployed app of Hasura GraphQL Engine on heroku.
+To setup the app [follow this link](https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku) to goto Heroku and setup the GraphQL Engine.

 #### Schema :

+We'll be using following schema for the table on the deployed Hasura application.

 ```
 todo: